 Step 4: Now, you need to check the Xcode version that’s showing the error.
 Right-click on the Xcode.app icon and then, click on Show Package Content.
 Follow the same path to the DeviceSupport folder for the old Xcode.

 Step 5: Now, drag and drop the updates device support file to the old Xcode Device support folder and restart the Xcode.
 This should have fixed the error.

 Before trying anything else, do a restart of the Xcode and then try to run the app on the beta device.
 This could also work in solving the “could not locate device support files iOS 11” error.

 Before fixing the problem of Could Not Locate Device Support Files and other iPhone problems, you’d better make a solid backup for your iPhone data.
 For this purpose, AnyTrans is absolutely a great helper to backup your iPhone files to computer in a selective or an one-click way.
-It works well on both Windows and Mac computer and is compatible with all models of iPhone, iPad and iPod touch.
+It works well on both Windows and Mac computers and is compatible with all models of iPhone, iPad, and iPod touch.

 Xcode is a wonderful IDE for developing iOS apps using Swift programming language.
 You can test the app build using Xcode on your iOS device very easily, but sometimes it will display the following error – could not locate device support files.
 This error has affected many iOS developers, especially after iOS 11 update and they have been unable to test the apps that they develop on their device.
 And if you want to backup iPhone data to computer, AnyTrans will be your good helper at any time you need.
 Just get it to your computer and have a free trial >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >